Westbrook expects to recoup $1 million in delinquent taxes

 “For this year, FY21, liens will be filed for any unpaid amount over $50 this August,” Lebeda said.
 “After 18 months, the lien matures, resulting in automatic foreclosure.
 Once this occurs, the city legally owns the property.”

 A lien matures in 18 months.
 After a few months of legal notices, the city can then take the land and auction it or keep it.
 However, if families or elderly people reside on the property, the city, after a review by Lebeda and other officials, can allow them to keep living there.
-If those owners sell the property, the new owner is responsible for the outstanding taxes.
+If the city sells the property, the revenue will be used to cover the delinquent taxes.

 “The city can become more aggressive and diligent in pursuing delinquencies, but we can still do it in a compassionate and discreet fashion.
 We have an obligation that taxes assessed get paid for the fairness of every other taxpayer,” Bryant said.